introocean/introocean-en/README.md

 **Based on the work of Robert Stewart**

-Robert Stewart's "Introduction to Physical Oceanography" was a first oceanography textbook for many students.
+Robert Stewart's "Introduction to Physical Oceanography" was the first oceanography textbook for many students.
 It was always the free high-quality source of basic oceanographic knowledge.
 Robert Stewart retired in 2009 and did not update the book after that.
-With his permission, we now publish the latest version of the book's Latex source code on GitHub.
+With his permission, we now publish the latest version of the book's LaTeX source code on GitHub.
 Dr. Stewart gives his permission to update the book by fixing errors and adding new information.
 He has only two conditions: